calclang/calclang_old/README.md

 * Predefined Functions:
     * All of these guys:
     * ![Predefined Functions](/screenshots/stdfuncs.png?raw=true "Predefined Functions")
+    * rnd is Math.random
+    * root(x, n) - Return the nth root of x
+    * log(x, base) - logarithm with base other than E or 10
+    * rad/deg - Convert to rad/deg

 # Usage
 1. Build the jar, or compile the source and run the classes.